shredthaGNAR/list-of-my-starred-repos/README.md

 * [eight04/linkify-plus-plus](https://github.com/eight04/linkify-plus-plus): A userscript/extension which can linkify almost everything.
 Based on Linkify Plus.
 * [eight04/linkify-plus-plus-core](https://github.com/eight04/linkify-plus-plus-core): A JavaScript library for linkification stuff.
 Used by linkify-plus-plus.
 * [halo/LinkLiar](https://github.com/halo/LinkLiar): :link: Link-Layer MAC spoofing GUI for macOS
-* [LinkoraApp/Linkora](https://github.com/LinkoraApp/Linkora): Offline-first link organizer for Android and desktop with self-hosted sync.
+* [LinkoraApp/Linkora](https://github.com/LinkoraApp/Linkora): Local-first link organizer for Android and desktop with self-hosted sync.
 * [tetsuharuohzeki/linkplaces](https://github.com/tetsuharuohzeki/linkplaces): This is a add-on for Mozilla Firefox.
 This provides Sidebar to display "Unsorted Bookmarks" folder in Places, as "Temporary Links".
 * [czlin7/LinkQR](https://github.com/czlin7/LinkQR): A Firefox extension that instantly converts web links into QR codes with a single click from the address bar.
 Easily copy or download QR codes in PNG/SVG format for seamless sharing.
 * [velvia/links](https://github.com/velvia/links): Just a bunch of useful links